AdobeDocs/commerce-admin.en/help/inventory-management/stocks-manage.md

 ## Example stocks for a mountain bike and store

 All stores start with a Default Stock.
-It must remain "Enabled" for the following reasons:
+It must remain `Enabled` for the following reasons:

 - It is used when importing new products, automatically assigning products to the default source and stock for immediate access to [!DNL Inventory Management].
 - You cannot add additional sources beyond the Default Source to this stock.